DHIRAJ-J-S/datachat-ai/README.md

 3. **Generates** an interactive bar chart from the results
 4. **Explains** the key insights in plain English

-All of this happens in real-time with streaming responses — you see the AI thinking, calling tools, and building the answer step by step.
+All of this happens in real-time with streaming responses, you see the AI thinking, calling tools, and building the answer step by step.

 ---